melih-kaya/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 Call the method in the class, specifying the parameters by name.

 Add comments to each line or block of your code to explain what it does exactly, so that another developer could read and understand your code.

+## Operators Assignment
+Perform these actions and create a console app that includes the following:

+Create an Employee class with Id, FirstName and LastName properties.
+In the Employee class, overload the “==” operator so it checks if two Employee objects are equal by comparing their Id property.
+Remember that comparison operators must be overloaded in pairs.

+In the "Program.cs" file, instantiate two objects of the Employee class and assign values to their properties.
+Then compare the two Employee objects using the newly overloaded operators and display the results.
+Add comments to each line or block of your code to explain what it does exactly, so that another developer could read and understand your code.